 This project explores spiritual and religious engagement at lesbian, gay, bisexual, and transgender (LGBT) community centers through reviewing literature on religion, spirituality, and LGBT mental health, a content analysis of 180 LGBT center websites, and a case study of an LGBT center with a built-in spirituality program.
 Best practices and a working definition of religious and spiritual competency for clinicians in this context are offered to support healing.
 If you would like a copy of this original research, please contact me.

 Chapter author, “Religion and Spirituality,” in Trans Bodies, Trans Selves, 2nd edition.
 Edited by Laura Erickson-Schroth.
-To be published June 2021.
+To be published Fall 2021.